MariiaUsoltseva/master_thesis/README.md

 • statistics CCI.py, statistics ERA5.py, statistics ERA5 ontracks.py - calculates mean
-SWH attenuation, attenuation percentage and percentage of positive differences for each sea state ranging from 0.5 m to 9 m utilizing data from SeaState CCI dataset, ERA5 on a grid and ERA5 interpolated on altimetry tracks respectively.
+SWH attenuation, attenuation percentage and percentage of positive differences for

+each sea state ranging from 0.5 m to 9 m utilizing data from SeaState CCI dataset, ERA5 on a grid and ERA5 interpolated on altimetry tracks respectively.

 • coral cover.py - calculates mean SWH attenuation, attenuation percentage and per- centage of positive differences for two years with different coral reefs structural complexity for the region of interest.

+## Installation

+To create a python environment to run the codes use file environment.yml